taemini/class-hydrator/README.md

 }
 ```

-And create these instances using classes defined above.
+And create strawberry instance using classes defined above.
 ```typescript
 let strawberry = new Strawberry(30, new Seed());
 ```